Helene Lecher: Career

 After the war, in 1919 Lecher turned two of the Grinzing barracks into a day care and clinic for abandoned children.
 Initially, the center allowed children to come for a nutritious noon meal and remain so that health officials could check them or they could play until twilight.
 Lecher announced in February 1919 that she hoped to be able to provide lodging for those with severe needs.
 After receiving a 100,000K donation from the Wittgenstein family, the former hospital barracks were renovated in 1920.
 Accommodations, a children's play garden, and a convalescent and health care area with specialized equipment were established.
 Lecher operated the center, which served around 200 children, solely on private donations, which were raised in Austria, Germany, the Netherlands, and the United States with the help of Hermine Wittgenstein and Margaret Stonborough-Wittgenstein.
-Food and clothing were donated by the Austrian and Danish Red Cross organizations and by international hospital relief networks.
+Food and clothing were donated by the Austrian and Danish Red Cross organizations and by international hospital relief networks, and distributed to children in need.

 In 1921, Lecher attended the WILPF Congress of Vienna and spoke about her work in the children's hospital.
 She reported that as part of their care, she tried to educate children about the importance of internationalism.
 That year, she took part in the discussions of the Neuen Wiener Frauenklub (New Vienna Women's Club) to make recommendations to the Bundesamt für Sozialverwaltung (Federal Office for Social Administration) to professionalize the ranks of social welfare workers, including nurses, infant and youth workers, employees of non-profit organizations, and other social workers.
 They recommended that educational standards and references be met before securing posts as carers, and guidelines be established for fair compensation and reasonable working hours.
 She became a mediator representing homeless university students in 1922, urging authorities to convert one of the barracks which had not been repurposed into a student hostel.
-Lecher was part of a delegation representing the Society of Friends and Versöhnungsbundes (Union of Reconciliation) who urged the Chancellor of Austria in 1928, to develop a policy which allowed peasants to present their grievances, as a means of avoiding marches which led to social unrest and disrupted the peace.
+Lecher was part of a delegation representing the Society of Friends and Versöhnungsbundes (Union of Reconciliation) who urged the Chancellor of Austria in 1928 to develop a policy which allowed peasants to present their grievances, as a means of avoiding marches which led to social unrest and disrupted the peace.

 Death and legacy

 Lecher was killed after a hit-and-run accident, when she was struck by a cyclist and incurred a skull fracture on 1 October 1929.
 Taken to the hospital, she died from her injuries on 4 October in Vienna.
-She was remembered for her care of the wounded during the war and after the conflict for her dedication to youth and the poor.
+She was remembered in the obituary which appeared in Die Österreicherin for her care of the wounded during the war and her dedication to youth and the poor.
 Her work with the children at the Retreat for Weak Children was the basis for a setting in the novel Faber, oder die verlorenen Jahre (Faber or the Lost Years, 1924) by novelist Jakob Wassermann.